Tax Terms Dictionary

 This refers to all moveable types of property as opposed to real estate property such as building structures or land.
 Personal property includes items like mechanical machinery, office equipment and wooden or metallic furniture.

 Personal property taxes are taxes paid on movable items (boat or car, for example) and not immovable items (like a house or barn).

 You may deduct taxes paid on personal property as long as the tax you paid was based on the value of your property alone and as long as the tax is charged on a yearly basis.

 An example is the annual fee for car registration; you would deduct only the part of the fee based on the car's value.

 Note: Taxes on immovable items are considered "real estate taxes" and are entered separately from person property taxes.

+A phase out refers to the gradual reduction of a tax credit that a taxpayer is eligible for as their income approaches the upper limit to qualify for that credit.
 An example of this is when the Modified Adjusted Gross Income (MAGI) exceeds a particular level of income, then the sum of credit or the deductions allowable are progressively reduced as a phase-out.